loftuxab/alfresco-community-loftux/root/projects/installer/bitrock/README.txt

 Image Manipulation
 ==================

-To enable image manipulation on a Windows platform, the 'imconvert.exe' in 'C:\alfresco\bin' needs to be copied into a folder on the system path, such as 'C:\windows\system32'.
-Or you could add 'C:\alfresco\bin' to your path.
+If you encounter problems with image manipulation on a Windows platform, the 'imconvert.exe' in 'C:\alfresco\bin' may need to be copied into a folder on the system path, such as 'C:\windows\system32', or you could add 'C:\alfresco\bin' to your path.

 ================